 Full Description of Material Change

-The Company entered into a binding Agreement with 2457513 and Blow Canada to acquire all the issued and outstanding shares of 2457513 immediately following the acquisition by 2457513 of substantially all of the assets of Blow Canada including the shares of its US subsidiary, Blow Vapor Inc.
+The Company entered into a binding Agreement with 2457513 and Blow Canada to acquire all the issued and outstanding shares of 2457513 immediately following the acquisition by 2457513 of substantially all of the assets of Blow Canada, including the shares of its US subsidiary, Blow Vapor Inc.

 Blow Vapor is engaged in the business of manufacturing, marketing, and distributing electronic cigarettes, e-liquids, and vaporizers.
 The devices emit doses of vaporized nicotine that are inhaled, and can also emit non-nicotine vaporized e-liquids, providing an alternative for tobacco smokers who want to avoid combustible tobacco products.